School of Medicine

 The goal of Leonardo's research is to develop quantitative biomarkers for psychiatry that are reliable, interpretable and can be used to guide treatment selection and estimate therapy response.
 To this end, he integrates behavioral measures and symptoms with large scale recordings of brain structure and function as well as other biological markers.

-In his free time, Leonardo enjoys practicing martial arts, playing video-games, learning philosophy and discovering the local culture. -
+In his free time, Leonardo enjoys practicing martial arts, playing video-games and road tripping around the USA. -

 Ranak Trivedi